mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5.0-beta/gpu/index.md

 1. NVIDIA GPU with Fermie architecture version 2.1 or greater.

-1. On Centos 7, we recommend using the latest kernel version in production, while the default AMI's kernel version `3.10.0-1062` should work as well.
-If you want to use a dedicated kernel version on Centos, please see the following sections for detailed configuration.
-Please note that Ubuntu does not have the kernel version restriction.
+1. On Centos 7, we recommend using the latest kernel version in production.
+The default AMI's kernel version `3.10.0-1062` should work as well.
+If you want to use a dedicated kernel version on Centos, refer to the following sections for detailed configuration.
+Note that Ubuntu does not have the kernel version restriction.

 ## Configuration